dskkato/mjpeg-rs/README.md

 brew install opencv
 ```

 And run.
+Currently, switching camera resolution was failed and only (1280, 720) might work properly for built-in MBP Camera.

 ```
-cargo run --release
+cargo run --release -- -w 1280 -h 720
 ```

 Then, access to [http://127.0.0.1:8080](http://127.0.0.1:8080), or [http://127.0.0.1:8080/streaming](http://127.0.0.1:8080/streaming) from a web-browse (except IE).